Man charged with abandoning dog in floodwaters as Florida residents evacuated ahead of hurricane

 TAMPA, Fla.
 (AP) — A man has been arrested for animal cruelty after authorities say he abandoned his dog in floodwaters near a highway as residents evacuated Florida’s Gulf Coast last week shortly before Hurricane Milton made landfall.

-The 23-year-old man from Ruskin, Florida, was charged Tuesday with felony aggravated animal cruelty.
+The 23-year-old man from Ruskin, Florida, was arrested Monday on a charge of felony aggravated animal cruelty.

 A case docket hadn’t yet been posted online so it was unknown if he had an attorney.

-Note: An earlier version of this report incorrectly said the man was arrested Tuesday instead of Monday.